 - 10.3.1.
 Death in the Immediate Family.
-Death of a member of the immediate family as defined in Section 10.16.
+Death of a member of the immediate family (as defined in Section 10.16).
 Additionally, unit members may use Personal Necessity Leave for the purpose of attending the funeral of a close friend or relative not included in the definition of immediate family. - 10.3.2.
 Accident.
-Accident involving the unit member's person, property, or that of his/her immediate family of such an emergency nature that the immediate presence of the unit member is required during the workday. - 10.3.3.
+Accident involving the unit member's person, property, or that of his/her-their immediate family of such an emergency nature that the immediate presence of the unit member is required during the workday. - 10.3.3.
 Court Appearance.
 Appearance in court as a litigant or as a witness. - 10.3.4.
 Family Illness.
 Serious or critical illness of a member of the immediate family (as defined in Section 10.16.) of such an emergency nature that the presence of the unit member is required during the workday. - 10.3.5.
 Religious Holiday.
 Observance of a religious holiday of the unit member's faith.
-The Personal Necessity Form must be filed no less than five (5) workdays in advance of the religious holiday. - 10.3.6.
+The Personal Necessity Form must be filed no less than five (5) workdays in advance of the religious holiday. - A tentative agreement on any one item is subject to agreement on the entire package, and the entire package is subject to each party's ratification process.
+Language written in italics is intent language and will not be included in contract language.
+Agreements are tentative until the Parties have final agreement.

+- 10.3.6.
 Acts of Nature.
 Unpredictable and verifiable acts of nature (such as catastrophic fire, flood, tornado, earthquake, or other acts of nature of similar intensity) or other unpredictable and verifiable circumstances beyond the control of the unit member which precludes the unit member from reporting to duty. - 10.3.7.
 Birth/Adoption.
-A father/spouse/partner, upon the birth of his/her child, and parents, upon the adoption of a child. - 10.3.8.
+A father/spouse/partner, upon the birth of his/her-their child, and parents, upon the adoption of a child. - 10.3.8.
 Family School Partnership Leave.
-To participate in the unit member's children's school activities as set forth in Section 10.20. of this Article. - 10.3.9.
+To participate in the unit member's children's school activities as set forth in Section 10.20, of this Article. - 10.3.9.
 Personal/Family Responsibility.
 Unit members may use accumulated full-time sick leave in order to attend a personal/family responsibility which requires the presence of the unit member during the workday.
 These days may be used at the unit member's discretion.